The Christian Journey - Rite of Christian Initiation of Adults (RCIA)

 What are the steps of the RCIA process?
 1. Period of Inquiry: We answer questions and look at the basic teachings of the Catholic Church.
 2. The Catechumenate: We look deeper into the Catholic faith and answer some of the questions that you may have.
 3. Purfication and Enlightment: We delve deeper into the scriptures and how they relate to our faith.
 4. Pascal Triduum with the Sacraments of Initiation: Holy Thursday, Good Friday and the Eater Vigil Mass including the Sacraments of initiation.

 What if I am already Catholic and want to get involved with RCIA?
 You can become more involved with RCIA by: 1.
 Joining the team and sharing your faith with the group.
 2. Becoming a sponsor.
 3. You can join the group to explore your own faith, and find answers to any unanswered question you may have.

-What is a Sponsor?
+What is a sponsor?
 A sponsor is a practicing Catholic who has been confirmed, and who serves as a friend and companion.
-Sponsors need not have all the answers, just an active faith and a desire to share that faith with others.
+Sponsors do not need to have all the answers, just an active faith and a desire to share that faith with others.

 You may also call the church office at (641) 828-7050.

 St. Anthony Catholic Church 1202 Woodland | Knoxville, IA 50138 (641) 828-7050